berenslab/fundus_circle_cropping/README.md

 # Overview
-Fundus images are processed by
-(1) finding circular mask by least-squares expectation-maximization fitting of a circular shape to image edges, and (2) tightly cropping the image around the found circle.
+Fundus images are processed by (1) finding a circular mask with least-squares expectation-maximization fitting of a circle to the image edges, and (2) cropping the image tightly around the found circle.

-This way, all images are equally centered, some background pixels are removed, and a boolean mask of the extracted circle is saved.
+With this preprocessing method, all images are equally centered, some background pixels are removed, and a boolean mask of the extracted circle is stored.

 |   original   |   cropped  | mask |